Health and Fitness Management Bachelor's Degree

 Why Would I Earn a Health and Fitness Management Bachelor's Degree?

-If you're interested in managing a fitness center or health club, a bachelor's degree is the minimum requirement for employment, according to the U.S. Bureau of Labor Statistics (BLS).
+If you're interested in managing a fitness center or health club, a bachelor's degree is often the minimum requirement for employment, according to the U.S. Bureau of Labor Statistics (BLS).
 The degree might be in kinesiology, exercise science, physical education or a related area, including health and fitness management.
 In addition to a degree, employers typically require some experience in the field.

 What Are Some Program Details?